-Bid Package 14 - Spans the MESD Levee from station 822+00 to 863+00 and 960+00 to 974+00 on the MESD Main Stem.
-It includes the design and construction of a shallow clay trenches and clay blankets.
-It will be advertised for bid late 2018.
+- Bid Package 14 This package has been split into two packages: Bid Package 14A and 14B. - Bid Package 14A Spans the MESD Levee from station 821+00 to 863+00 and includes the design and construction of a riverside shallow cutoff trench, two riverside clay blankets, and filling of a landside ditch.
+It will be advertised for bid Fall 2019.